Swrve/LicenseFinder/readme.md

 end
 ```

-And add a `LICENSE` file to your gem that contains your license text.
+And save a `LICENSE` file which contains your license text in your repo.

 ## Support